Theorizing Zombiism 2 Conference: Undead Again

 If there any remaining questions about travel, don’t hesitate to ask the conference organizers.

-Finding the workshop
+Finding the conference/workshop

-The workshop will take place in two formats: virtually (via a conferencing program, details will be provided later) and phsyically at ‘Humanisten’, which is the main building for the Faculty of the Arts at the University of Gothenburg (Renströmsgatan 6).
+The conference/workshop will take place in two formats: virtually (via a conferencing program, details will be provided later) and phsyically at ‘Humanisten’, which is the main building for the Faculty of the Arts at the University of Gothenburg (Renströmsgatan 6).
 For those who plan on attending the physical conference, we will provide the specific details about the rooms/lecture halls in the program when that is finalized.
 We will have a registration/information desk near the main entrance to the building and naturally, you can simply go to the main information desk at Humanisten and ask about the event.
 If for some reason you need further help, you can call or text Joe at +46 708-603604 or Linda at +46 736 933960

 Map of Humanisten